clamstew/jods/docs/docs/playwright-screenshots.md

 1. **Connection Issues**: Make sure the documentation site is running locally before taking screenshots
 2. **Theme Toggle Issues**: The system uses multiple selectors to find the theme toggle button, but if the site structure changes, you may need to update the selectors in `screenshot.mjs`
 3. **Missing Pages**: Verify that the URLs in the `PAGES` array match the actual site structure
+4. **Disk Space**: If you have many timestamped screenshots, consider archiving older ones to save space

 ## 🔄 CI/CD Integration